HaydenMacDonald/hmdrmd/README.md

 # HMDRMD

-This is a collection of R Markdown templates created for data analysis projects including:
+This is a collection of R Markdown templates created for data analysis project workflows including:

 - Tidy Analysis
 - Case Study Analysis